Chris Duhon: New York Knicks (2008–2010)

 On July 4, 2008, Duhon accepted a two-year deal worth close to $12 million total to play for the New York Knicks.
 Though his other suitor, the Orlando Magic, were considered a team more championship-built, he would have been a backup to Jameer Nelson.
 With the Knicks, he was considered a possible replacement to Stephon Marbury, whose contract with the Knicks was bought out later that season.

 On November 29, 2008, in a game against the Golden State Warriors, Duhon set a new Knicks single-game record with 22 assists in one game.

 Orlando Magic (2010–2012)

 On July 8, 2010, Duhon signed a four-year deal worth a guaranteed $12 million with the Orlando Magic.

 Los Angeles Lakers (2012–2013)

 On August 10, 2012, Duhon was traded to the Los Angeles Lakers along with teammates Dwight Howard and Earl Clark as part of a four-team deal.
 On June 29, 2013, Duhon was waived by the Lakers.

 Coaching career

 In April 2014, Duhon was hired by first-year head coach Dan D'Antoni as an assistant coach at Marshall.
 D'Antoni previously coached him as an assistant in New York and Los Angeles.
 After his 2015 aggravated DUI arrest, Marshall University's athletic department issued a statement saying Duhon has been suspended for a violation of department rules and policies.
-On January 24, 2017 Duhon resigned from Marshall following an arrest for driving on a revoked license three days earlier.
+On January 24, 2017, Duhon resigned from Marshall following an arrest for driving on a revoked license three days earlier.

+In 2023, Duhon was hired as head coach for the Gaston Christian School boys' basketball team.